Links on Android Authority may earn us a commission. Learn more.

 How does VRV hold up to the competition?

 VRV’s main strength is its niche appeal.
 Netflix, Amazon Prime Video, HBO Max, and similar sites cast a wide net, hoping to appeal to a wide audience.
-Those can range in price up to almost $20 per month, and Amazon offers additional channels on top of that.
+Those can range in price up to $20 per month, and Amazon offers additional channels on top of that.

 Read also: The best anime on Amazon Prime Video